jevans73/DelayPlugIn/README.md

 # Plugin Description

-Delay plugin with an aesthetically pleasing GUI.
+Delay plugin with a user friendly GUI.
-Allows you to control 3 parameters
+Plugin allows you to control 3 parameters:
 • Gain (%)
 • Time (ms)
 • Feedback (%)

 # Key Features

 • VST format
 • Control and automation from your DAW
 • Store and recall plugin-in state
-• Graphical User Interface
+• Graphical User Interface (GUI)

 # Plugin Screenshots